 Zhug is served at falafel stands, kebab restaurants and stalls that serve shawarma –skewered and roasted pieces of meat – alongside an array of salads, relishes, pickles, dips and freshly baked pita bread (of course).
 It’s the perfect hot condiment for all your summer barbeque cook-ups, as well as adding interest and excitement to soups, drizzled over roasted vegetables, or swirled through hummus (our personal favourite).

-Pink Grapefruit with Macadamia Crumble
+Pink Grapefruit & Macadamia